-It’s no secret that the side effects of cancer drugs collectively suck.
+It’s no secret that the side effects of anti-cancer drugs are often considerable.
 The dawn of genomics-driven therapies with fewer molecular targets means fewer side effects as well… in theory.
 And in theory, there is no difference between theory and practice.
 Even the newest, most directed therapies carry adverse side effects.

 About a week ago I attended a clinical trials panel discussion at the UCSD Medical School featuring Robert Abraham of Pfizer Oncology and Elizabeth Barrett-Connor, professor of epidemiology at UCSD.
 Dr. Barrett-Connor expressed her frustration at both the relatively modest increases in lifespan of advanced cancer patients with most new targeted therapies (many among the order of magnitude of months) and the staggering cost, some around $10,000 per month.